benitoborriello/StyledNumberPicker/README.md

 ## Setting selected item borders

-By default, the selected item is whitin 2 horizontal white lines, automatically.
-To change it:
+By default, 2 horizontal white lines frame the selected item.
+Below, you can see how to change their color.

 In layout